Hybrid Approximate Message Passing: Application to Group-Sparse Signal Recovery

-The cost is slightly higher for Hybrid-GAMP with vector components.
+The cost is slightly higher for HyGAMP with vector components.
 In this case, there are no non-trivial strong edges since the block components are independent.
 However, in the update \eqref{eq:Qpupdate}, each $\Abf_{ij}$ is $1 \x d$ and $\Qbf^x_j(t)$ is $d \x d$.
 Thus, the computation \eqref{eq:Qpupdate} requires $mK$ computations of $d^2$ cost each for a total cost of $O(mKd^2) = O(mnd)$, which is the dominant cost.
-Of course, there may be a benefit in performance for Hybrid-GAMP with vector components, since it maintains the complete correlation matrix of all the components in each group.
+Of course, there may be a benefit in performance for HyGAMP with vector components, since it maintains the complete correlation matrix of all the components in each group.
 We do not investigate this possible performance benefit in this paper.

-Also shown in Table \ref{tbl:grpSparseComp} is the cost of a relaxed BP method of \cite{KimCJBY:11}, which also uses approximate message passing similar to Hybrid-GAMP with vector components.
-That method, however, performs the same computations as Hybrid-GAMP on each of the $mK$ graph edges as opposed to the $m+K$ graph vertices.
+Also shown in Table \ref{tbl:grpSparseComp} is the cost of the relaxed BP method from \cite{KimCJBY:11}, which also uses approximate message passing similar to HyGAMP with vector components.
+That method, however, performs the same computations as HyGAMP on each of the $mK$ graph edges as opposed to the $m+K$ graph vertices.
 It can be verified that the resulting cost has an $O(mK^2d^2)=O(mn^2)$ term.

-The cost is slightly higher for GAMP with vector components.
-In this case, there are no non-trivial strong edges since the block components are independent.
-However, in the update \eqref{eq:Qpupdate}, each $\Abf_{ij}$ is $1 \x d$ and $\Qbf^x_j(t)$ is $d \x d$.
-Thus, the computation \eqref{eq:Qpupdate} requires $mn$ computations of $d^2$ cost each for a total cost of $O(mnd^2)$, which is the dominant cost.